EndPointCorp/end-point-blog/2009/02/14/announcing-release-of-postgresql-system.html.md

-The PostgreSQL System Impact (PGSI) log analyzer is now available at [http://bucardo.org/wiki/Pgsi](http://bucardo.org/wiki/Pgsi).
+The PostgreSQL System Impact (PGSI) log analyzer is now available at [https://bucardo.org/Pgsi/](https://bucardo.org/Pgsi/).

 System Impact (SI) is a measure of the overall load a given query imposes on a server.
-It is expressed as a percentage of a query's average duration over the its average interval between successive calls.
+It is expressed as a percentage of a query’s average duration over the its average interval between successive calls.

 Queries are collected into canonical form with respect to literals and bind